-Contact person: Wolfgang Lohmann (email: Wolfgang.Lohmann@desy.de)
+Most recent update: 2018-11-01 Contact person: Wolfgang Lohmann (email: Wolfgang.Lohmann@desy.de)

 Two special electromagnetic calorimeters are foreseen in the very forward regions of a linear collider detector, denoted hereafter as LumiCal and BeamCal.
-These calorimeters will deliver both a fast and a precise measurement of the luminosity and extend the detector coverage to low polar angles, important e.g. for new particle searches with missing energy signature.
-In addition, a LHCal extends the hadron calorimeter to very small polar angles.
-Detailed Monte Carlo studies have been performed to optimize the design of the calorimeters, estimate the background from physics processes and understand the impact of beam-beam interactions on the luminosity measurement [161].
+In front of BeamCal a layer of pixel detector, denoted as Pair Monitor, will support beam tuning.
+These calorimeters will deliver both a fast and a precise measurement of the luminosity and extend the detector coverage to low polar angles.
+In addition, a LHCal extends the hadron calorimeter coverage to very small polar angles.
+Detailed Monte Carlo studies have been performed to optimize the design of the calorimeters, estimate the background from physics processes and understand the impact of beam-beam interactions on the luminosity measurement [164].
 A sketch of the design is shown in Figure 5.1 (left).

 To ensure a high efficiency for single high energy electron detection on top of the large and widely spread background from beamstrahlung, calorimeters with a small Molière radius are needed.
-Such compact calorimeters facilitate also the reconstruction of Bhabha scattering events.
-Due to the high occupancy originating from beamstrahlung and two-photon processes, both calorimeters need a dedicated
+Such compact calorimeters also ensure the necessary precision in the angular reconstruction of Bhabha scattering events.